 There is no theme for this year’s competition.
 We are accepting only short stories, and the piece must be no longer than 2000 words.
-Entries are due on the 30th of September 2020.
+The deadline has been extended.
+Entries are now due on the 31st October 2020.

 The short story is one of the most difficult, and most rewarding, forms of creative writing to master.
 It is both an art unto itself, and a testing ground within which you can refine your craft – your understanding of form, pacing, plot, character, and expression.
 The short story is economical by default, so make every word tell.
 We are looking for stories that surprise us, that challenge us, that move us.
 Examples of some outstanding pieces of short fiction, handpicked by our booksellers, are listed under the ‘inspiration’ subheading below.

 One lucky winner will receive a $750 cash prize.

 Two runners-up will each receive a $250 cash prize.

 The most outstanding entries will be collated into an anthology by Better Read Publishing, which will then be sold at the bookshop.
 Shortlisted contestants will receive a complimentary copy of the printed collection.

 The Better Read Than Dead Writing Competition prize is awarded to an original work of fiction under 2000 words

 Stories should be submitted in Word document without mention of the author or translator name within the document.